Kaizen is a Japanese word for continuous improvement.

 That’s right, we set up conversion tracking.
 Since this is a dentist, the majority of the leads come from phone calls so we installed phone call tracking in addition to webform tracking on the website contact forms.

 Of course, setting up conversion tracking does nothing unless you actually use the data to improve your campaigns.
-That brings us to our Kaizen process of AdWords optimization…
+That brings us to our Kaizen process of Google Ads optimization…

 Our Kaizen Process

-I’m calling this the Kaizen process because over the past 2 years we didn’t just focus on one tactic; We focused on continuous improvement in all areas of the campaign.
+I’m calling this the Kaizen process because over the course of several months we didn’t just focus on one tactic; we focused on continuous improvement in all areas of the campaign.

-It’s impossible to put your finger on the one or two activities that made all the difference because with optimizing AdWords campaigns you’re dealing with a moving target.
+It’s impossible to put your finger on the one or two activities that made all the difference because with optimizing Google Ads campaigns you’re dealing with a moving target.
 One day you need to adjust bids, while the next day you need to improve ad copy.